DetainedDeveloper/App-Brewery-Flutter-Null-Safety/README.md

 ![crate](https://user-images.githubusercontent.com/84624853/151516510-ae00c14b-5d79-42fc-9801-3dc9c822bfe4.jpg)

-**And then Flutter starts rebuilding application with migrated version of it.**
+**And then Flutter starts rebuilding application with migrated version of it.
+And Done!**

 Hope this works.